def-codes/the-better-thing/src/expression-reader/README.md

-# Reader
+# Expression reader

-Reader for a term-oriented subset of JS.
+Reader and expression scanner for a term-oriented subset of JS.
 Returns quasi-AST's that can be used to support extreme late-binding and lazy-eval expressions.
-They are "quasi" AST's because they are not exactly tree-structured as such.
+They are “quasi” AST's because they are not exactly tree-structured as such.

 Technically, this is a general-purpose tool (to the extent it has any purpose at all), but it was motivated by the wish to bootstrap a userland programming